grandchild/vis_avs_blog/content/posts/00-background.md

 * Sharp & colorful images, endlessly new, and
 * Completely open presets, giving rise to a remixing community rarely equaled.

-Quite a suprising amount of rewrites where attempted in the 2010s: There's a [C rewrite][c99avs] aiming at portability and cleanliness, a [DirecX11 version][dxavs] leveraging GPUs to achieve (for AVS) ungodly resolutions at the cost of completeness, and a [Javascript+WebGL port][webvs] which promised to bring AVS to the (now web-captured) masses once again.
+Quite a suprising amount of rewrites where attempted in the 2010s, all of them by people who weren't known as AVS artists: There's a [C rewrite][c99avs] aiming at portability and cleanliness, a [DirecX11 version][dxavs] leveraging GPUs to achieve (for AVS) ungodly resolutions at the cost of completeness, and a [Javascript+WebGL port][webvs] which promised to bring AVS to the (now web-captured) masses once again.
 All of these fell somewhat silent before reaching a satisfactory level of compatibility.

+Two people who _were_ known (_Jheriko_ and _OnionringOfDoom_) did something a little different around 2012 and wrote a [standalone wrapper for the pre-existing Winamp plugin DLL][standaloneavs], allowing you to capture AVS videos from audio files.
+Dumping the video from AVS was a bit of a hack, the wrapper injecting itself into the preset before loading it with AVS.
+I never actually tried using it, but apparently it did work.

-[The version I started][vis_avs] aims at completeness and compatibility first.
-The initial motivator was making accessible what we created in the past to a future audience.
-To that end, AVS's source code must first be put in better shape to be more portable across compilers, and in the future even operating systems.
-This is _not_ a rewrite, but a proper fork and hopefully an actual continuation of development.
+[The version I started][vis_avs] is _not_ a rewrite but a continuation on the original source code.
+It aims for completeness and compatibility first.
+The initial motivator was to make accessible what we created in the past to a future audience.
+To that end, AVS's source code must be put in better shape to be more portable across compilers, and in the future even operating systems.
+I want this to be an actual continuation of development too.

 There's no saying this attempt will fare any better than others, but at least I tried to avoid the trope of starting-fresh-then-falling-short by never straying far from 100%.